Brosilio/ircgirld/README.md

 this project is incomplete and doesn't work yet.
-# IRCgirld
+# ircgirld
-IRCgirld is a cross-platform, idiot-compatible, C# & .NET Core IRC server.
+ircgirld is a cross-platform, high performance, easy to configure IRC server.

+## Features
+- SSL autonegotiation
+- Latest TLS protocols supported
+- todo: the rest of this list